 WharehokaSmith was invited to respond to this context and create a work that echoes the building’s unique architecture.

-Kureitanga II IV is an interpretation of Pērā Hoki, an ancient waiata/karakia (song/prayer) which focuses on the significance of water to all life.
-The connection water creates between earth and sky is mirrored by the building, reaching from the floor to a skylight high above.
+Kūreitanga II IV is an interpretation of Pērā Hoki, an ancient waiata/karakia (song/prayer) which focuses on the significance of water to all life.
+The cycle through which water finds its way to the earth and returns to the sky once again is reflected in the painting, which reaches from the floor to a skylight high above.

 An important karakia from the Taranaki region, Pērā Hoki was chosen in discussion with local kaumātua Dr Ruakere Hond (Taranaki/Ngāti Ruanui/Te Whānau-a-Apanui).
 WharehokaSmith has drawn on its imagery and narrative to create a visual language that refers to both traditional designs and modern abstraction.